panec/MVSass/README.md

 }
 ```

-It will automatically generate code for each value that key is prefixed with `item_`, ends with proper css selector that will be prefixed by '\_' char and do not contains anything between, so `item_is-hovered_color` will be skipped.
+It will automatically generate code for each value that key is prefixed with `item_`, ends with proper css selector that will be prefixed by "\_" ( *underscore* ) char and do not contains anything between, so `item_is-hovered_color` will be skipped.

 ### MVS declaring default values